DTHutton/lets-get-lunch-api/README.md

 ### Setup
 The following files must be manually added to `/src`.
 These files contain metadata for our database including secret keys.
 Both files are listed within our `.gitignore` and as a result are not checked in to our repo.

-- `config.json` - configuration for production DB
-- `dev.json` - configuration for local DB
+- `config.json` - configuration for local development

 Structure: